Brett Stewart: Personal life

-Stewart is the younger brother of former Manly Sea Eagles and now retired player Glenn Stewart.
+Stewart is the younger brother of former Manly Warringah Sea Eagles and now retired player Glenn Stewart.
 He was diagnosed with type 1 diabetes at age 14 and is active in promoting diabetes awareness in children and how people who have it can still lead an active life.

 Following his injury forced retirement from playing in 2016 (though he was still a contracted Manly player in 2017), Stewart divides his time between his home in Sydney and the Toko Japanese restaurant (of which he is a 1/3 part owner) in Melbourne.

+On 8 April 2023, Stewart was arrested by NSW Police and charged with cocaine possession after being stopped on Sydney's Northern Beaches.
+Stewart was ordered to Manly local court on 19 April 2023.

 Legal Investigation

 He was accused of assaulting a 17-year-old girl following the Manly Warringah Sea Eagles' season launch on 6 March 2009.
 Stewart denied the allegation and was granted bail to appear in Manly Local Court on 7 April.

 Stewart was charged with sexual assault on 10 March 2009.
 On 7 April 2009, Stewart entered a plea of not guilty to the charges at Manly Local Court and the matter was adjourned until 26 May, on which date Stewart's case was again mentioned in court, although Stewart was not present.
 The case was further adjourned to 23 June as his lawyer stated that he was still waiting on documents.

 When the court reconvened on 23 June 2009, his lawyers requested access to further documents, including psychiatric evaluations, and the matter was adjourned until September.
 The court met once again on 28 September, and there they found that Stewart had a case to answer.
 As a result, he was ordered to attend a committal hearing in February 2010.

 The committal hearing commenced on 4 February 2010, at Sydney's Downing Centre Local Court.
 Stewart was represented by Clive Steirn, with Deputy Chief Magistrate Paul Cloran presiding.
 He was accompanied by a number of supporters, including his ex-girlfriend Jamie Baker, family members, and Manly coach Des Hasler.
 His charges are sexual intercourse without consent, involving digital penetration, and assault with an act of indecency.

 Stewart continued to strongly deny the allegations, with the hearing temporarily adjourned for one hour while Cloran read evidential documentation.
 The tendered documentation included medical evidence, psychiatric reports, and statements from the alleged victim and her family.
 The alleged victim's former psychiatrist gave evidence for the hearing, these details were suppressed by Cloran.

 The hearing was adjourned until 22 March 2010, in order for the alleged victim's father to give evidence, as he was overseas.